If you look for a pet that will be a playmate for your children, and a gentle companion, look no further.

 buying a cat.

-You have to contact a mental health professional to get a valid ESA letter from doctor.
+You have to contact a mental health professional to get a valid ESA letter.
 It is a prescription that allows you to live with your cat pet without

 paying any extra charges.